List of Mobile Suit Gundam: The Witch from Mercury episodes

+Cover of the first Blu-ray volume by Emotion, featuring Suletta Mercury and Miorine Rembran.

-Mobile Suit Gundam: The Witch from Mercury (機動戦士ガンダム 水星の魔女, Kidō Senshi Gandamu: Suisei no Majo) is a 2022 Japanese mecha television anime series and the fifteenth mainline entry in Sunrise's long-running Gundam franchise.
+Mobile Suit Gundam: The Witch from Mercury is a 2022 Japanese mecha television anime series and the fifteenth mainline entry in Sunrise's long-running Gundam franchise.
 The series is directed by both Hiroshi Kobayashi and Ryō Andō and written by Ichirō Ōkouchi.
-It premiered on all JNN stations in Japan, including MBS and TBS on October 2, 2022, on the network's recently revived Nichigo programming block, with the Prologue episode premiering on July 14, 2022, four months before the series airing.
-Yoasobi performed the series' first opening theme "Shukufuku" (祝福) while Yama performed the second opening theme "Slash".
-Shiyui and Ryo performed the ending theme "Kimi yo Kedakaku Are" (君よ 気高くあれ), while Aina the End performed the second ending theme "Red:Birthmark".
 Takashi Ohmama composed the music for the series.
-A second season began airing in April 2023.

-At the 2022 San Diego Comic-Con, it was announced that the series would be simulcast outside of Japan.
+The anime is composed of two seasons and one special.
+The first season premiered on all JNN stations in Japan, including MBS and TBS on October 2, 2022, on the network's recently revived Nichigo programming block, with the Prologue special premiering on July 14, 2022, four months before the series airing.
+The second season began airing in April 2023.
 Crunchyroll licensed the series through Sunrise.
 Medialink licensed the series in Southeast Asia and is streaming it on their Ani-One Asia YouTube channel, Netflix, and Bilibili.
 It is also being streamed on the GundamInfo YouTube channel in Asia and Oceania.

-An English dub was released via Crunchyroll on January 30, 2023.
-It marks the first time the Gundam franchise featured the Texas-based talent produced in what was Funimation, who acquired Crunchyroll via its parent Sony in 2021 and rebranded itself the following year.
+Yoasobi performed the series' first opening theme "Shukufuku" (祝福) while Yama performed the second opening theme "Slash".
+Shiyui and Ryo performed the ending theme "Kimi yo Kedakaku Are" (君よ 気高くあれ), while Aina the End performed the second ending theme "Red:Birthmark".